Product Design vs. Industrial Design

 Understanding the Process Behind Product Design

-Product design is also referred to as a subset of industrial design.
-However, product design does not relate to the bulk generation of commodities.
+According to some, product design is also referred to as a subset of industrial design, as product design does not entail bulk generation of commodities.

 Entrepreneurs often come up with ideas that they can transform into life-changing products.
-A product design company, which is also conversant with different graphic design types, comes into the picture to shape unique product ideas.
+However, as product design requires expertise, they often enlist the help of a product design company to shape unique product ideas.

-Thus, striking a balance between functionality and aesthetics is a critical aspect of product design.
+Regarding the specific processes of turning a mere concept into a functional product, product design involves striking a balance between functionality and aesthetics.
 Product designers use CAD software to create designs, mockups, and drafts and put the idea together into an authentic product.

 Understanding the Process Behind Industrial Design

-The large-scale manufacturing process has enabled people to maintain a higher living standard.
+Industrial design also has a relatively higher impact, as large-scale manufacturing has enabled people to maintain a higher living standard.
 Pieces of machinery and engineering tools have made the multiplication of identical objects through mass production straightforward.

-Industrial design companies begin by contriving an initial product design and then focus on mass-producing it with minimum hassles.
-The experts analyze the data and use the resources to turn ideas into reality in a Fastrack mode.
+Industrial design companies begin by constructing an initial product design and then focus on mass-producing or outsource manufacturing to a different company.

-Industrial designing is not restricted to the CAE and CAD drafts.
+In practical terms, industrial designing is not restricted to computer-aided engineering (CAE) and computer-aided drafts (CAD).
 Instead, every component is explained in detail to understand the manufacturing techniques that would be required.

-However, delineating each component and how they fit together is not enough to succeed in the industrial design process.
-For instance, products are given a draft angle to be quickly ejected from the mold.
+However, designing each component and how they fit together is not enough to succeed in the industrial design process.
+For instance, industrial designers need to account for things like draft angles, ensure durability so the product survives mass production stages, and so on.

 Product Design vs. Industrial Design: What Are the Differences?